 The Compensation Committee is responsible for providing assistance to the Board in the discharge of its responsibilities relating to compensation and development of the Company's Chief Executive Officer and other executive officers.
 In addition, the Compensation Committee reviews, adopts, terminates, amends or recommends to the Board the adoption, termination or amendment of equity-based employee plans, incentive compensation plans and employee benefit plans, as further described in the Compensation Committee Charter.
 The Compensation Committee may use a compensation consultant to assist in the evaluation of Chief Executive Officer or executive officer compensation.
 The Compensation Committee has the sole authority to retain and terminate any compensation consultant and to approve the consultant's fees and other retention terms.
 The members of the Compensation Committee are Messrs.
 Eppen, Reaves and Slark.
-Each member of the Compensation Committee is independent in accordance with the applicable corporate governance listing standards of the Nasdaq Stock Market.
-The Compensation Committee has a written charter which is available on the Company's website at www.hubgroup.com.
+Each member of the Compensation Committee has a written charter which is available on the Company's website at www.hubgroup.com.
 The Committee annually reviews and assess the adequacy of the Charter.